nikhilmadhu/otd/README.md

 # Will this order be delivered on time?
-#### Jupyter Notebook with detailed analysis [here](update.this.com)
+#### Jupyter Notebook with detailed analysis [here](https://github.com/nikhilmadhu/otd/blob/main/src/Capstone_OTD.ipynb)

 ## Business Goal
 In today's interconnected, globalized economy with supply chains and shipping routes spanning across the globe, the ability to accurately deliver an order at the promised time is paramount to customer satisfaction.
 This is tracked by a metric called On Time Delivery (OTD).
 Ability to predict OTD misses and take appropriate corrective actions would be beneficial to brand image, customer satisfaction and in turn, higher customer retentions and more orders, which would increase sales and profits!

-For this specific analysis, We will be exploring how 'Days of Shipping(real)' and 'Days of Shipping(Scheduled)' are related and create a model to predict if the gap between the two would be zero or not? if zero, it is an on-time delivery.
+For this specific analysis, We will explore how 'Days of Shipping(real)' and 'Days of Shipping(Scheduled)' are related and create a model to predict if the Real shipment time will match the scheduled value or not.

 This could be approached in two  ways -
 1. Treat Days of shipping(real) as a real value and apply regression techniques to predict the scheduled Days of shipping value to be as close to the real one as possible